 It all started in my greenhouse with a few little seeds that I received from the Toledo Growers Seed Swap.
 This year I have saved my own seeds from the harvest to continue growing next year.

-The photo above shows my two pickling cucumber plants that are over in my Greenhouse Landscape project featured in the raised beds.
+The photo above shows my two plants I use for pickle recipe that are over in my Greenhouse Landscape project featured in the raised beds.
 There are a lot of fun annuals and herbs growing in this box as well.
 The funny thing is, I have harvested more cucumbers from this location than the four in the veggie garden.
 Can you see the little baby cucumber growing?